 There’s nothing better than drinking just plain old H2O.
 If you are not staying hydrated throughout the day, your skin can lose elasticity and become dry, making your skin vulnerable to germs.
 Research suggests that proper hydration improves the health of your skin by keeping the surface moisturized.
 Consuming fruits and vegetables like watermelon, tomatoes, and cucumbers adds to your water intake, especially because of the high water content.
 Everyone has individual water needs depending on age, sex, health conditions and more.
 Pay attention to your urine color if you don’t already.
 This helps to show how hydrated you are.
 The lighter the color, the more hydrated you are.

 So basically, eating frequent balanced meals throughout the day and staying hydrated may help you to maintain healthy skin.
 Research is still evolving in the area of skin and nutrition, but it is important to remember that other aspects of life, such as environmental factors and genetics can affect our skin health as well.
 Good nutrition may assist in keeping your skin beautiful, but good nutrition alone cannot cure skin problems.
-Consult a dermatologist to maintain optimal skin health.
+Consult a dermatologist for individualized advice to maintain optimal skin health.